-It is the responsibility of every staff member to identify and manage risk.
+It is the responsibility of every employee to identify and manage risk.
 Our governance arrangements strengthen this principle by adding challenge, oversight and independent assurance of risk management in all our business operations.
-In addition to local regulatory obligations, staff must comply with the WWG corporate governance requirements.
+In addition to local regulatory obligations, employees must comply with the WWG corporate governance requirements.